jedisct1/libsodium-doc/advanced/xchacha20.md

 Unlike plain ChaCha20, the nonce is 192 bits long, so that generating a random nonce for every message is safe.
 If the output of the PRNG is indistinguishable from random data, the probability for a collision to happen is negligible.

-XChaCha20 was implemented in Libsodium 1.0.12.
+XChaCha20 was implemented in libsodium 1.0.12.